-Self-esteem is an individual’s sense of self-worth, a feeling of security and competence.
-In other words, it is how much someone approves of and likes themselves regardless of what people say, their failures, etc. It also means believing to be worthy of being loved.
+Self-esteem is an individual's sense of self-worth, a feeling of security and competence.
+In other words, it is how much someone approves of and likes themselves regardless of what people say, their failures, etc. It also means believing yourself worthy of love.

 For a long time, people could only find the word self-esteem in self-help books for individuals searching for greater well-being.
-But self-esteem (and its lack) has definitely been around for as long as humans exist, and it is only in recent years that society has finally acknowledged its importance.
+But self-esteem (and the lack of it) has been around for as long as humans have existed, and only in recent years has society finally acknowledged its importance.
 It has become a hot topic, and now it is a phenomenon that is widely discussed in the media.

-Healthy self-esteem is a balanced self-view that influences a person’s relationships, career motivation, and overall satisfaction with life very positively.
-Individuals with healthy self-esteem are aware of and accept their weaknesses and their strengths.
-Expectations they set for themselves and others are realistic.
-On the contrary, someone with low self-esteem is likely to tolerate abusive relationships, often feel unmotivated, afraid of failure, and depressed.
-Such an individual constantly doubts themselves and values others’ opinions and interests more than their own.
+Healthy self-esteem is a balanced self-view that has a strong positive influence on a person's relationships, career motivation, and overall life satisfaction.
+Individuals with healthy self-esteem are aware of and accept both their weaknesses and their strengths, and they set realistic expectations for themselves and others.
+In contrast, someone with low self-esteem is likely to tolerate abusive relationships, feel unmotivated, fear failure, and feel depressed.
+Such an individual constantly doubts themselves and values others' opinions and interests more than their own.
 They even have a hard time accepting compliments because they never feel good enough.

 Here are some signs that reveal that an individual's self-esteem is too high:

-Parents who want to boost their children’s self-esteem may excessively praise them.
-The same goes for adults - our family members, friends, or coworkers may sometimes shower us with compliments and admiration to lift us up when we feel down.
+Parents who want to boost their children's self-esteem may praise them excessively.
+The same goes for adults — family members, friends, or coworkers may sometimes shower us with compliments and admiration to lift us up when we feel down.

 However, in some cases this may backfire, leading to too much self-confidence.

-And while high self-esteem is what most people strive for, being overconfident is just about as bad as if your self-esteem was low.
-Multiple studies on self-esteem have shown that too much self-confidence may lead to negative consequences in an individual's professional, personal and social life.
-Overly self-confident people tend to overestimate their abilities, attributes, and skills; alienate friends by coming across as arrogant and believing to be better than others; be unable to accept criticism, even if it’s constructive.
-Some overconfident individuals engage in risky behaviors which may harm their health.
+And while high self-esteem is what most people strive for, being overconfident is just about as bad as having low self-esteem.
+Multiple studies on self-esteem have shown that too much self-confidence may lead to negative consequences in an individual's professional, personal, and social life.
+Overly self-confident people tend to overestimate their abilities, attributes, and skills; alienate friends by coming across as arrogant and believing themselves to be better than others; and reject criticism, even when it's constructive.
+Some overconfident individuals also engage in risky behaviors that may harm their health.

-People who, in their early years, experienced disapproval from important people in their lives - family members, siblings, and teachers, might develop low self-esteem.
-Personality can also play a part in this.
-Sadly, some individuals are just more inclined than others to have negative self-view and negative thinking in general.
+People who experienced disapproval from important people in their lives during their early years — parents, siblings, or teachers — might develop low self-esteem.
+Personality can also play a part.
+Sadly, some individuals are simply more inclined than others toward a negative self-view and negative thinking in general.

 Note that even people with healthy self-esteem have times when they lack confidence and don't feel good about themselves.
-However, healthy individuals are able to ignore negative messages about themselves some people try to send them, and go back to their normal level of self-esteem pretty quickly.
+However, healthy individuals are able to ignore the negative messages others may try to send them, and they return to their normal level of self-esteem fairly quickly.

 Unfortunately, it is not the case for individuals whose low self-esteem is a long-term problem that comes from their past.
 Be aware that in the long run, low self-esteem can have a harmful effect on a person's everyday life and even their mental health.